monzelr/ndsharray/README.md

 Example Code
 ------------
 In folder ndsharray/examples is an example.
-This example shows a simpole Server / Client connection sharing a numpy array every 5 seconds.
+This example shows a simple Server / Client connection sharing a numpy array every 5 seconds.
 ```
 python server.py
 ```
 Note: Always start the ndsharray-writer first!
-If you start the reader first, you may will get an **Access Deny Error**!
+If you start the reader first, you may will get an **Access Denied Error**!

 Requirements
 ------------
 - Python ≥ 3.6
 - numpy
-- currently only for Windows amd64
+- Windows amd64

 Note: Tested on Windows 10, amd64, Python 3.6 / 3.8 \
 **Will currently not work on Linux, MacOS and on AARCH64 devices (ARM devices like Raspberry PI).**